K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 *A = D
 ```

 ## Return

-This part prepares the end of the function block by storing the return value at **RETVAL** address and restoring the previous **Stack Pointer** value at the beginning of the function block.
+This part prepares the end of the function block by storing the return value at the **RETVAL** address and restoring the previous **Stack Pointer** value at the beginning of the function block.

-So we first pop the return value we would push at the end of a function and store it at **RETVAL** address.
+So we first pop the return value we would push at the end of a function and store it at the **RETVAL** address.
 ```
 pop.D
 A = RETVAL
 *A = D
 ```

-Next we restore the **Stack Pointer** we previously stored on **LOCALS** address.
+Next, we restore the **Stack Pointer** we previously stored at the **LOCALS** address.
 ```
 A = LOCALS
 D = *A